colah/ByronTrialNotes/daily-notes/day21.md

 * You said you'd have to test them in designing efficient fuels...
  * Yes.
 * How would you do that?
- * I'd make it and take it to a
+ * I'd make it and take it to a remote region to rest.
 * Would 500 grams be enough TATP to make a bomb?
  * Yes.
 * How much TATP do you need to be a bomb?
  * You'd need about 10 grams for a detonator.
  * ...
 If you were making a booster as well, 50 grams.
-* Can TATP go off if you
+* Can TATP go off if you drop it?
+ * If it is in a container?
 * You said they could make three quarters kilograms of Amonium Nitrate...
 Is that a big explosion?
  * It could hurt people in a small space.
 * An explosive doesn't have to be for hurting people.
 It could be for blowing up a safe?